-Before the law changed in 2014, the industry spent nearly $1 billion building several wind farms in northwest Ohio.
-Taxes and lease payments for those original projects are on course to pour $1.07 billion into local economies, including construction and operation, lease payments to property owners and taxes to schools and local government.
-If we fix the wind setbacks law now, a potential $4.2 billion in economic development in our state could be unleashed.
+Before the law changed, nearly $1 billion was spent building wind farms in northwest Ohio.
+Taxes and lease payments from those original projects are on course to pour $1.07 billion into local economies, including construction and operation, lease payments to property owners and taxes to schools and local governments.
+If we fix the "wind setback" problem now, we can unleash a potential $4.2 billion in economic development that creates local jobs, supports our farmers with reliable revenue and doesn't pollute our air, water and people.

 - Ohio could attract economic development by fixing the wind setbacks laws.